microsoft/FluidFramework/.changeset/clever-dancers-post.md

 highlight: true
 ---

 ✨ New!
-Add alpha API for providing SharedTree configuration options
+Alpha API for providing SharedTree configuration options

 A new alpha `configuredSharedTree` had been added.
 This allows providing configuration options, primarily for debugging, testing and evaluation of upcoming features.